matthiasarndt/StarTrack/README.md

 ## Code Structure

 The code has been developed and structured with Object-Orientation.
 Classes and methods have been written with design patterns in mind (specifically a Pipeline design pattern), and use inheritance and composition.
-Inputs into the code use dataclasses, which are frozen to avoid mutability and keep the flow of data tracable.
+Inputs into the code use dataclasses, which are frozen to avoid mutability and keep the flow of data traceable.

 The three classes are LightFrame, CoupledFrames, and AstroPhoto.
 AstroPhoto is the highest level class, and is called by the user.
 Each class has the following functionality:
 * LightFrame: reading of raw data, processing of raw data, star detection, star cataloguing
-* CoupledFrame:identification of alignment stars and frame alignment between two LightFrame instances
+* CoupledFrame: identification of alignment stars and frame alignment between two LightFrame instances
 * AstroPhoto: wrapper for all functionality, running algorithms to process, align, and stack all frames

 <img src="https://github.com/matthiasarndt/StarTrack/blob/main/figures/code_structure.png" width="500"/>